lzhenn/cmip6-to-wrfinterm/ReadMe.md

 cd ..
 python3 run_c2w.py
 ```
 Now, you will find output files in the `./output` folder with the prefix `EC-EARTH3-SURF3H:`.
 Next, we need to generate additional variables with different frequencies and grids.
-Please follow the table below to modify the `config.ini` file. each time after making modifications according one row, execute `run_c2w.py`.
+Please follow the table below to modify the `config.ini` file.
+Each time after making modifications according one row, execute `run_c2w.py`.

 | vtable_name     | grid_flag | cmip_strt_ts | cmip_end_ts | cmip_frq | output_prefix    |
 | ----            | ----      | ----         | ----        | ----     | ----             |